tsolucio/coreBOSTests/README.md

 * go to coreBOS Updater, load and apply all changes (as always)
 * go to Settings > Access Privileges and "Recalculate"
+* go to Settings > Module Manager.
+Deactivate and Activate the Assets module (for example).
+We do this to generate and update the tabdata.php file.

 You should be able to run the different tests now.